Michigan vs. Iowa NCAA Football Odds, Plays and Insights | December 4, 2021

 Iowa Stats and Trends

-- Iowa's games this year have gone over the point total in 41.7% of its opportunities (five times in 12 games with a set point total).
+- Iowa's games this season have hit the over on five of 12 set point totals (41.7%).

 - When Iowa records more than 17.2 points, it is 7-2 against the spread and 9-0 overall.